2023-DA-PTT/ptt-deployment/README.md

 Additionally, ensure that Docker's built-in Kubernetes cluster is enabled.

-Once the environment is set up, navigate to the project’s root directory and run the following Skaffold command to build and deploy the Performance Testing Tool locally.
+After setting up the environment, clone this repository using the `--recurse-submodules` option to ensure all git submodule contents are downloaded.
+Then, navigate to the project’s root directory and run the following Skaffold command to build and deploy the Performance Testing Tool locally.
 ```bash
 skaffold dev --trigger=manual
 ```